hybchow/gems/README.md

 <img src="Fig_5_RGB.png" height="200" /> <img src="Fig_5_HSV.png" height="200" /> <img src="Fig_5_LAB.png" height="200" />

 ## Dataset

-A total of 2326 images of gemstones were obtained from [Kaggle](https://www.kaggle.com/lsind18/gemstones-images) (accessed on the 27th April 2021) and analysed in this work.
+A total of 2326 images of gemstones were obtained from [Kaggle](https://www.kaggle.com/lsind18/gemstones-images) (accessed on 27 April 2021) and analysed in this work.
 The images were grouped into categories, and for this work the following 68 classes were selected for analysis: *Alexandrite, Almandine, Amazonite, Amber, Amethyst, Ametrine, Andradite, Aquamarine, Aventurine Green, Aventurine Yellow, Benitoite, Beryl Golden, Bixbite, Bloodstone, Blue Lace Agate, Carnelian, Chalcedony, Chalcedony Blue, Chrome Diopside, Chrysoberyl, Chrysocolla, Chrysoprase, Citrine, Coral, Diamond, Diaspore, Dumortierite, Emerald, Fluorite, Hessonite, Iolite, Jasper, Kunzite, Kyanite, Lapis Lazuli, Malachite, Onyx Black, Onyx Green, Onyx Red, Peridot, Prehnite, Pyrite, Pyrope, Quartz Beer, Quartz Lemon, Quartz Rutilated, Quartz Smoky, Rhodochrosite, Rhodolite, Rhodonite, Ruby, Sapphire Blue, Sapphire Pink, Sapphire Purple, Sapphire Yellow, Serpentine, Sodalite, Spessartite, Sphene, Sunstone, Tanzanite, Tigers Eye, Topaz, Tourmaline, Tsavorite, Turquoise, Zircon* and *Zoisite*.
 A total of 2042 images were used for training %the computer vision systems and 284 images were reserved for testing.
 For each class, 24--44 training images and 4--5 test images were available.

 The original Kaggle dataset consists of 2856 images distributed in 87 classes, but some of these were discarded according to the following criteria.
 * The category *Garnet* was removed due to overlapping with *Almandine*, *Pyrope*, *Rhodolite* and *Spessartine*.
 * The *Moonstone* images displayed a variety of either orange, white or yellow colour, which was undesirable for the algorithms, and were thus eliminated.
 * Upon background segmentation, poorly segmented training images satisfying either of these conditions were discarded: (1) incomplete removal of background, or (2) extraction of only a minor portion of gemstone.
 Seventeen classes, namely *Andalusite*, *Cats Eye*, *Danburite*, *Goshenite*, *Grossular*, *Hiddenite*, *Jade*, *Labradorite*, *Larimar*, *Morganite*, *Opal*, *Pearl*, *Quartz Rose*, *Scapolite*, *Spinel*, *Spodumene* and *Variscite*, were removed, as fewer than 24 training images per class were retained.

-* *[test_masked](./test_masked)* contains the masked test images
+* *[test_masked](./test_masked)* contains the masked test images.
-* *[test_selected](./test_selected)* contains the selected test images
+* *[test_selected](./test_selected)* contains the selected test images.
-* *[train_masked](./train_masked)* contains the masked training images
+* *[train_masked](./train_masked)* contains the masked training images.
-* *[train_selected](./train_selected)* contains the selected training images
+* *[train_selected](./train_selected)* contains the selected training images.